Skip to main content

 Deploy by syncing your cluster with the declarative helmfile.yaml:

-task releases:apply -- eth-goerli
+task releases:apply -- arbitrum-sepolia

-Install the Graph Goerli Indexer Stack
+Install the Graph Arbitrum Sepolia Indexer Stack

 helmfiles:

-- path: git::https://github.com/graphops/launchpad-namespaces.git@graph/helmfile.yaml
+- path: git::https://github.com/graphops/launchpad-namespaces.git@graph/helmfile.yaml?ref=graph-canary/latest

 selectorsInherited: true